SwampThingPaul/Rstat_LearningLibrary/README.md

-# Rstat_LearningLibrary
+# rstats LearningLibrary

-Examples of analyses and code I have assembled.
+This repository hold R-stats code examples of things I have come across or developed over the years.